collab-uniba/personality/README.md

 $ sh run.sh
 ```

-## 5. Clone git projects
+## 5. Clone Git projects

 *Setup*

-USe Python 3 environment as described in Step 2.
+Use Python 3 environment as described in Step 3.

 *Execution*